terrariumctl

 External OIDC notes:

-- Terrarium configures both Cockpit's oauth2-proxy and LXD from the same external issuer and client settings.
+- Terrarium configures both management oauth2-proxy hosts and LXD from the same external issuer and client settings.

 - The external client must allow:

-groupsclaim that contains the configured admin group as a JSON string array. terrariumctl set idp oidc ...verifies the issuer, callback flow, and client credentials before persisting the new settings.
+groupsclaim that contains the configured admin group as a JSON string array.
+For ZITADEL Cloud, a project role assignment is not enough by itself; add a Complement Token Action that copies granted role keys intogroups.
+See Domains and auth for details terrariumctl set idp oidc ...verifies the issuer, callback flow, and client credentials before persisting the new settings.- If your provider needs separate OIDC clients for Cockpit/published routes and LXD, pass

 Local ZITADEL notes: